official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 reminded Mr Straw that a further decision by the Security Council was likely to be needed to revive the authorisation to use force in Iraq.[^172]

-[^169] Public hearing, 21 January 2010, pages 17-18.
+[^169]: Public hearing, 21 January 2010, pages 17-18.
-[^170] Public hearing, 21 January 2010, pages 20-21.
+[^170]: Public hearing, 21 January 2010, pages 20-21.
-[^171] Telegram 194 FCO London to Washington, 25 March 2002, ‘Iraq: Foreign Secretary’s Conversation [^172] Minute Wood to Private Secretary [FCO], 26 March 2002, ‘Iraq’.
+[^171]: Telegram 194 FCO London to Washington, 25 March 2002, ‘Iraq: Foreign Secretary’s Conversation
+[^172]: Minute Wood to Private Secretary [FCO], 26 March 2002, ‘Iraq’.

 473

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford484.
-Having seen the telegram reporting the conversation between Mr Straw and
-Secretary Powell, Mr Wood wrote to Mr Straw’s office to remind him of the advice in the FCO paper, ‘Iraq: Legal Background’, including that:
+484. Having seen the telegram reporting the conversation between Mr Straw and Secretary Powell, Mr Wood wrote to Mr Straw’s office to remind him of the advice in the FCO paper, ‘Iraq: Legal Background’, including that: